tfogal/freeprocessing/README.md

 Libraries
 =========

-Libraries need only export two functions:
+Libraries need only export one function:

-  1. `void exec(const char* fn, const void* buf, size_t n)`, and
+  1. `void exec(const char* fn, const void* buf, size_t n)`
-  2. `void finish(const char* fn)`

-The first is called anytime a file is written to.
-The second is called whenever a file is closed.
+It is called anytime a file is written to.
 The filename given in the first argument is the exact filename (not, for example, the pattern given in the configuration file).

 The symbiont attempts to take care of the issue of partial writes;
 there should be a 1-1 mapping between program `write`s and `exec` invocations.

+Libraries can optionally implement two additional functions:

+  2. `void grid_size(const char* fn, const size_t dims[3])`, and
+  3. `void finish(const char* fn)`

+`grid_size` is called directly before `exec`, in the case that the simulation knows the dimensions of the impending `write`.
+This is only possible with some self-describing transport mechanisms.
+If your code does not utilize IO middleware, this function will never be called.
+In this case, you have to provide any needed metadata yourself.
+We recommend parsing a config file the first time `exec` is called.

+`finish` notifies you when the program is finished with a file or pattern.
+Good time to clean up resources.

 Environment
 ===========